kevinkk525/pysmartnode/README.md

  * external_modules:    contains the needed external modules like mqtt_as and uasyncio.
 Can be ignored if the dependencies of this project are available.
  * pysmartnode :        contains the project files, the configuration library and main startup script
     * components:       contains all the component libraries grouped by type
-        * devices:      libraries for controlling external devices
+        * devices:      libraries for controlling external devices (displays, heater, buzzer, led, ...)
         * listeners:    only listen to events, e.g. a door bell
         * machine:      libraries for controlling the device (gpio, watchdog, ...)
         * multiplexer:  all sorts of multiplexer: mux, analog-mux, passthrough-mux (analog-mux used as digital passthrough)
         * sensors:      all kinds of externally connected sensors
     * libraries:        contains general device libraries not specific to pysmartnode
-    * logging:          logging implementations sending log messages by mqtt
+    * logging:          logging implementations sending log messages over mqtt
     * networking:       wifi and mqtt handling
     * utils:            helping functions, decorators and wrappers.
 May be helpful in some custom components.
 Example: asyncio Event class
         * subscriptionHandlers:     used in mqtt library to manage subscriptions.
 Different implementations with different strengths and weaknesses.
 Shortly described in [mqtt.py](./pysmartnode/networking/mqtt.py)